nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

       A detailed breakdown of the main display area based on the selected tab option.

    Main Plugin Interface
-      A location from where the forensicVM can be initiated.

-   Main Plugin Interface
-      The primary user interface within a specific framework, in this context, used for managing the forensicVM.

-   Main Plugin Interface
-      The primary user interface within a specific framework, used for managing and controlling the forensicVM.

-   Main Plugin Interface (Shutdown)
-      The primary UI within the Autopsy framework that offers options to shut down the forensicVM.
+      The primary user interface within a specific framework, such as Autopsy, from where the forensicVM can be initiated, managed, and controlled.
+It also offers options to shut down the forensicVM.

    Main Toolbar Overview
       A description of the primary toolbar on the Autopsy ForensicVM Client Plugin.